Q: What is coronavirus disease 2019 (COVID-19)?

 Q: What should I do if I think I have COVID-19?

 A: Call a healthcare professional if you develop symptoms listed above.
 Older people, people with underlying medical conditions, and people with compromised immune symptoms should contact a healthcare provider early.
 If you experience severe symptoms (e.g., persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face, or other concerning symptoms), contact a healthcare provider or emergency department and seek care immediately.

 Q: Should I visit my doctor for concerns not related to COVID-19?

 A: You should make all medically necessary visits as recommended by your healthcare provider.
-Ask for teleservices if available.
-Restrictions on elective and non-essential surgeries and procedures have been lifted.
+Ask for teleservices if available and practical.
 Providers are required to meet several criteria, including infection control and other environmental practices.
 They also must maintain adequate amounts of personal protection equipment for healthcare workers, and other supplies, equipment, and medicine needed for each patient and all phases of care.

 Q: Is it safe to donate blood?

 A: Continue to donate blood if you are well and able.
 Blood centers have been by provided recommendations that will keep donors and staff safe, such as spacing donor chairs 6 feet apart, thoroughly adhering to environmental cleaning practices, and encouraging donors to make donation appointments ahead of time.